Mazchoo/CAD-Designer-Web/Readme.md

 # Introduction

-Basic 2D cad editing functionality fully in a web browser.
+Basic 2D cad editing functionality fully in a web browser with high performance.
+Uses rust web assembly for underlying data manipulation and web-gpu for visualisation.

 Currently supports:

 - Can select multiple objects
 - Can rotate, flip, scale and offset blocks
 - Can make edits on model level or on block level

+Could be extended to support 3D visualisation.

 # How to edit objects